israelmitolu/Skeleton-Loading-using-CSS/finished/README.md

-This folder contains the code for the card layout
+### This folder contains the finished code for the project